peers/peerjs/docs/api.md

 ### peer.connections

 A hash of all current connections with the current peer.
 Keys are ids and values are hashes of label => `DataConnection` pairs.

+**You are recommended to keep track of connections yourself rather than to manipulate this hash.**

 ### peer.connect(id, [options])